 Social Media Help

-According to The Atlantic, the site was launched by two White House innovation fellows, Clay Johnson and Adam Becker, and former White House art director Michael Aleo.
+, the site was launched by two White House innovation fellows, Clay Johnson and Adam Becker, and former White House art director Michael Aleo.
 On its home page is a statement crediting Park for his past IT initiatives such as the Health Data Initiative, a program designed to use health information for potential IT applications, and Park’s Blue Button initiative that provided a way for companies and organizations to offer patient’s access to their health records.

 “Now, instead of continuing to fix Healthcare.gov (a mess he did not make),” the statement reads, “Mr. Park has to spend his hours preparing for his testimony.”